samiBendou/AES/README.md

 # AES 0.5.0
-C++ interface for AES encryption and decryption.
+C++ interface simple for AES encryption and decryption.
 Designed both as useful AES tolbox for production and efficient research tool for cryptanalysis

 ### Featuring
   - Block encrypt and decrypt tools for AES 126, 192 and 256 bits.